Skip to Content

 Other expenses that truck drivers can deduct include meals, cab curtains, CB radios, and cell phones.
 Using a separate business credit card can make it easier to record these expenses.
 Keeping a separate record of these expenses will also make filing taxes much easier.
 In addition, truck drivers can deduct the purchase price of cell phones and laptops.
 Even internet fees can be deducted.

-READ ALSO: How Do You Make a Wooden Flatbed For a Truck?
+READ ALSO: How Do You Get a Dent Out of a Truck Bumper?

 Can Truckers Deduct 100% Meals in 2021?